-The Company's corporate headquarters is located in London, United Kingdom, for which, as of December 31, 2020 and 2019, the Company leases a series of office space at 19 Eastbourne Terrace, London, United Kingdom from The Office Group under a non-cancelable lease.
-The lease related to this facility is classified as an operating lease over a two year term.
+The Company's corporate headquarters is located in London, United Kingdom, for which, as of December 31, 2018 and December 31, 2019, the Company leased a series of office space at 19 Eastbourne Terrace, London, United Kingdom from The Office Group under non-cancelable leases.
+The leases related to this facility are classified as operating leases with terms ranging from two months to two years.
 The Company recognizes rent expense on a straight-line basis over the respective lease period.